zeluizgo/bnwar/index.md

 ## Welcome to my github samples code - BNWAR

 BNWAr was the acronymn for Bonuses Web Aplication Resource for HR of Citibank Brazil control the bonuses for its executives.
+This system was coded near 2002 Nilton's (RIP) java developer and I supported and made enhances after him at same year.

 I've just picked up two samples of servlets:

 1. Login - The login servlet which processes the login request and redirect (grant or not) to another page into web.